 As I’ve shared before, I do still struggle with a bit of people-pleasing now and then.
 It comes out when I decide to write an article or build a small program designed for a client who isn’t a female entrepreneur.
 You might question my wisdom to avoid that kind of branching out.
 There are clients in different sectors who need help with negotiation.
 I like money.
 Why not serve them all?

 In fact, funny story – early in my business’ life, my husband and I had a conversation about the profitability of my company.
 He asked, completely without prejudice, why I wasn’t targeting men in my programming.
-In his mind, I should have been going after the sure thing – the target that was already advancing in their careers, and who were already buying negotiation support from advisors.
+In his mind, I should have been going after the sure thing – the target that was already advancing in their careers, and who were already buying negotiation support from strategic advisors.

 As I explained to him, I’d rather be in a niche where there are no direct competitors.
 I can have the loudest voice.
 I can shape the narrative.
-And I can have the biggest market share – instead of fighting for scraps with negotiation coaches who serve the same audience.
+And I can have the biggest market share – instead of fighting for scraps with business and strategy negotiation coaches who serve the same audience.